zmkfirmware/zmk/docs/docs/development/local-toolchain/setup/docker/index.md

 necessary to first make those available to the Docker container.
 This can be done by mounting them as volumes.

-But before you do so first check that no ZMK related containers and the `zmk-config` and `zmk-module` volumes exist.
+But before you do so, first check that neither ZMK related containers nor the `zmk-config` and `zmk-module` volumes exist.
 This can be done with:

 ```sh